alpaylan/marauders/README.md

-# Code Mutation Tool
+# Marauder

-This is a command line tool for analyzing existing inline mutants in code, reporting the mutations, and applying several mutations.
+Marauder is a command line tool built for inline mutation testing.
+It is designed to be used in conjunction with a test suite to identify and apply mutations to code.

-Capabilities:
+Current Capabilities:

 - [ ] Report the set of variants in a file.
+- [ ] Activate a variant in a file.
-- [ ]
+- [ ] Deactivate a variant in a file.